Azure/azure-sdk/docs/cpp/introduction.md

 Types in the Internal API surface (types in an `_internal` namespace) are not designed to be called from outside the Azure SDK repository.

-{% include requirement/MUSTNOT id="cpp-design-internal-types-no-public" %} appear in public Azure SDK headers.
+{% include requirement/MUSTNOT id="cpp-design-internal-types-no-public" %} define internal types in public Azure SDK headers.

-{% include requirement/MAY id="cpp-design-internal-types-header-location" %} appear in an `internal` directory alongside existing public Azure SDK headers.
+{% include requirement/MUST id="cpp-design-internal-types-header-location" %} define internal types in headers located in an `internal` directory alongside existing public Azure SDK headers.

-{% include requirement/MAY id="cpp-design-internal-types-change" %} introduce breaking changes.
-There are no stability guarantees associated with "internal" types.
+{% include requirement/MAY id="cpp-design-internal-types-change" %} introduce breaking changes to internal types as long as those breaking changes will not break existing Azure SDK clients.

+{% include requirement/MAY id="cpp-design-internal-types-public-exception1" %} *reference* internal types in public headers.

+{% include requirement/MAY id="cpp-design-internal-types-public-exception2" %} include template specializations for internal templates in public headers to simplify the implementation.

-Since these types are typically located in the `azure-core` package, care must be made when introducing breaking changes to these types, and when adding new types.
+NOTE: Since these types are typically located in the `azure-core` package, care must be made when introducing breaking changes to these types, and when adding new internal types.
 For changes to the types, the `azure-core` implementation typically has to be released *before* any Azure SDK packages can take dependencies on those types.

+In addition, it is critical to realize that the only dependencies between Azure SDK packages is a >= dependency.
+That means that a particular version of an existing Azure SDK package is expected to work with any future versions of other Azure SDK packages, even of those packages on which it depends.
+That means that any breaking changes to internal types MUST be upward compatible.

 ##### Private types
 Private types  are types located in a `_detail` namespace.
 Private types are only intended to be called within a single package, and follow the following requirements:

-{% include requirement/MUSTNOT id="cpp-design-private-types-private" %} appear in public Azure SDK headers.
+{% include requirement/MUSTNOT id="cpp-design-private-types-private" %} define private types in public Azure SDK headers.

-{% include requirement/MUSTNOT id="cpp-design-private-types-private" %} be consumed outside the package in which they are defined.
+{% include requirement/MUSTNOT id="cpp-design-private-types-private" %} consume internal types outside the package in which they are defined.

-{% include requirement/SHOULD id="cpp-design-private-types-private-location" %} be declared and/or defined  under the `private` directory.
+{% include requirement/SHOULD id="cpp-design-private-types-private-location" %} declare and/or define private types under a `private` directory.

-{% include requirement/MAY id="cpp-design-private-types-private-no-guarantees" %} be modified without fear of introducing breaking changes.
+{% include requirement/MAY id="cpp-design-private-types-private-no-guarantees" %} modify private types without fear of introducing breaking changes.

+{% include requirement/MAY id="cpp-design-private-types-public-exception1" %} *reference* private types in public headers.

+{% include requirement/MAY id="cpp-design-private-types-public-exception2" %} include template specializations for private templates in public headers to simplify the implementation.

 **Example Namespaces**